Half Dome was the most beautiful natural site I had seen.

 I noted that we needed to pick up the pace.

-It was agreed upon but I’m not sure it was truly taken to heart.
+It was agreed upon, but it was not indeed taken to heart.

 And so it got dark.